Sunday, December 29, 2024

 The story...

 Within the only church in town you'll learn the value of placing your step solidly within God's will.
 That firmer foundation allows for sustainable growth centered and planted in reality - the seen and the unseen.
-I'm not talking about an imaginary world where a group all agrees in a sort of blind hope - It's a about real relationships and better lives worked out together in the Light of God's revealed Word.
+I'm not talking about an imaginary world where a group all agrees in a sort of blind hope.
+The faith relationships works within the Light of God's revealed Word.
 It's the place to be - fruit bearing along the way.

 Just for today...